-Further research reveals more than half of marketers realise a higher ROI with inbound marketing, compared to outbound.
-And 54% more leads are generated by inbound marketing than traditional marketing methods.
+Further research reveals more than half of marketers realise a higher ROI with an inbound marketing strategy, compared to outbound.
+And 59% more leads are generated by inbound marketing than traditional marketing methods.

 The inbound methodology is a multi-stage process where strangers are turned into customers and, ultimately, promoters of your business.
-This transition occurs over four basic stages: attract, convert, close and delight.
+This transition occurs over three basic stages: attract, engage and delight.

 Within each stage, there are a number of strategies you could use to push consumers further down the sales funnel.
-Here are seven core elements:
+There are many types of inbound marketing but here are seven core elements: